matthayes/anki_cloze_anything/docs/INSTRUCTIONS.md

   color: grey;
 }

-#cloze {
+.clozed-content {
   display: none;
 }

-#cloze.show {
+.clozed-content.show {
   display: block;
 }
 ```

-The `#cloze` div is initially not displayed to give the JavaScript a chance to run and render the content.
+The `clozed-content` div is initially not displayed to give the JavaScript a chance to run and render the content.

 Now repeat this for the remaining cloze fields.
 That is, if you have field `ExpressionCloze2`, then create a card template named `ExpressionCloze2` with the same content as `ExpressionCloze1` except with `{{#ExpressionCloze1}}` replaced with `{{#ExpressionCloze2}}` and `{{//ExpressionCloze1}}` replaced with `{{//ExpressionCloze2}}`.
 Do the same for `ExpressionCloze3`, and so on.